-Native Pollinators: Natural History, Ecology, and Conservation
+Native Pollinators: Natural History, Ecology, & Conservation

-> - Become familiar with New England's native pollinators and their basic biology and ecology.
+- Become familiar with New England's native pollinators and their basic biology and ecology.

 - Explore the diversity of New England’s native bees.

 - Discuss the differences between domesticated honeybees and native pollinators.

 - Develop an understanding of the ecological, economic, and social benefits provided by pollinators.

 - Discuss the current state of pollinator populations, and implications for the future.

 - Learn strategies for pollinator conservation such as native plant cultivation, and the establishment and maintenance of pollinator habitat.

 Jason Mazurowski is an ecologist, naturalist, and adjunct instructor at the University of Vermont where he teaches courses in pollination ecology and field science.
 Much of Jason’s recent work has focused on studying native bee populations, and he is currently establishing a small native plant nursery at his home in Woodbury.
 In addition to co-instructing a Winter Ecology field course in Maine with author and naturalist Bernd Heinrich, he has experience as a backcountry guide leading dogsled expeditions in the Minnesota’s boundary waters.
 In the summer, he can usually be found biking, hiking or running through the mountains of northern New England.
 During winter months, Jason spends much of his time baking bread, backcountry skiing, and writing.
 Jason earned bachelor’s degrees in geology and environmental studies from SUNY Buffalo, and a master’s degree from the University of Vermont’s Field Naturalist Program.